AbanoubHabib/Bookly/README.md

 - **Book Discovery:** Explore featured and newest books from Google Books.
 - **Advanced Search:** Find any book by title or author.
 - **Book Details:** View detailed information including descriptions, ratings, and previews.
+- Robust Error Handling:** Manage API & network errors using a centralized Failure System.
 - **Favorites System:** Save your favorite books for offline access using **Hive**.
 - **Dynamic Theming:** Seamless transition between Dark and Light modes using **HydratedBloc**.
+- **Optimized UX:** Using **Shimmer Effect** for a professional and smooth loading experience.
 - **Responsive UI:** Fully polished interface that adapts to various mobile screen sizes.

 ---